Nikolina Knežević (basketball): Career

-She spent the first three years of her career in ŽKK Željezničar Sarajevo from Sarajevo, and where she won her first professional title.
+She spent the first three years of her career in ŽKK Play Off from Sarajevo, and where she won her first professional title 2016.
 After that she continued her career abroad, playing first for Montenegrin first tier club ŽKK Budućnost Bemax, then, she moved to Ukraine where she played for BC Prometey, and then to the Turkish Women's Basketball Super League where she played for İzmit Belediyespor.
 Recently, she moved to the Czech Women's Basketball League, where she signed for BK Žabiny Brno, the club which holds record fourteen Czech championship titles.

 Honours

-Nikolina won title with ŽKK Željezničar Sarajevo.
+Nikolina won title with ŽKK Play Off sarajevo 2016..

 Personal life

 Nikolina Babić recently married and took her husband's surname Knežević.